jitendrakyadav/pgmsolutions/readme.txt

 /*** Short command to move into their home directory ***/ "cd ~" or "cd"	/* Now you would find yourself in directory /home/jitendra for me as I had logined with username 'jitendra' */

+/*** Delete nth line from any file ***/ sed -i 'nd' <file-name>	/* sed is an stream editor, for more details, use commands: 'man sed' or 'sed --help' */ sed -i '1d' xyz.txt	/* Delete only 1st line of file xyz.txt */ sed -i '2d' xyz.txt	/* Delete only 2nd line of file xyz.txt */

 /*** Create a directory and any parents(-p argument) that don't already exist.
 Following will create both directories i.e. trainingapp directory along with it's parent directory jitendray ***/ mkdir -p /var/www/html/jitendray/trainingapp sudo mkdir -p /var/www/html/jitendray/trainingapp